Florin-Popescu/avarice-unofficial/README.md

 			- the response to the sign on command contains a generic "mega" encoded in ASCII characters, unlike other protocols which provide the device signature here.
 	- in ./src/jtag3rw.cc
 		- function `jtag3::jtagRead` maps an internal address to actual address space & address which will be requested from the device.
 For the signature address space, the exact address of the signature row must also be sent.
 This is fixed at 0 for other JTAGs.
-		- function `jtag3::memorySpace` does the mapping of address to address space and it must be ensured that from both this function and `jtag3::jtagRead` the output is always an address and address space which is known under the protocol.
-For UPDI, the default address was incorrectly set to SPM (which doesn't exist) instead of Flash.
+		- function `jtag3::memorySpace` does the mapping of address to address space and it must be ensured that from both this function and `jtag3::jtagRead` the output is always an address and address space which matches the requirements of the protocol.
+For UPDI:
+			- the default address was incorrectly set to SPM (which doesn't exist) instead of Flash.
+			- accessing flash must be aligned to instruction words (16 bits), but GDB may not request aligned locations.

 Forked from latest sources at [AVaRICE Project](http://avarice.sourceforge.net/).